juliaMasset/mem-ory/README.md

 # Mem-ory: réponses

-## Step 0
+# Step 0
+## Question 1:

-### Play the whole game with size=2.
+Play the whole game with size=2.
 By browsing the 3 views of the application, how many files did your browser download overall?
 How many time did it took to load them all?